roberddd/batchgenie/docs/rendering_asset_previews.md

     - Decrease the light paths under `Render > Light Paths`.
     - For volumes/VDB rendering, check `Render > Volumes` and adjust the `Step Rate Render` and `Max Steps`.
 Increasing the `Step Rate Render` can significantly speed up renders.
 For Asset Previews, setting `Step Rate Render` to 5 or higher can halve render times compared to the default 1, without losing visible detail at that scale.
 If you're rendering for external use, you may need to balance the minor loss in detail against the improved speed.
     - If using **Adaptive Subdivision** for models, adjust the `Dicing Rate Render` in your scene.
 Ensure the "Experimental" Feature Set is enabled under `Render > Feature Set`.
 Then, increase the `Dicing Rate Render` value under `Render > Subdivision`.

+`I'm experiencing unusual behavior with object location when using the Studio Setups.
+What should I do?`

+:   Try applying the Scale and Rotation transformations to your object(s).
+This should resolve the issue.

 ## More adjustments in Preferences {#more-settings data-search-exclude}